freshcom/freshcom-api-reference/content/identity.md

 ### Update current account

-Use this endpoint to update the account associated with the access token of the request.
+Use this endpoint to update the current account.
+If the current account is a test account this endpoint will return 422.
+To update a test account simply use a live access token to update the corresponding live account and the test account will be automatically updated.
+A test account will always be kept in sync with its corresponding live account.

 **Authorization**

-Authorized roles: `developer`, `administrator`
+Authorized roles: Developer and Administrator

 **Attributes**